ThomasKaiser/sbc-bench/Results.md

 * It seems running an *armhf* userland on 64-bit SoCs also improves AES encryption results with small data chunks (see *armhf* entries for NanoPC T3+, Rock64, RockPro64 and Vim2).
 Status: very interesting, needs further investigations
 * It seems running Xenial binaries even further improves AES/SSL performance when ARMv8 Crypto Extensions are available.
 Status: while interesting irrelevant, we should get rid of Xenial and Jessie numbers.
 * It makes a huge difference whether ARMv8 Crypto Extensions can be used or not.
 See the many 64-bit SBC results above and compare with 32-bit SoCs or RPi 3B+, ODROID-C2 and NanoPi K2 (the latter 3 basing on 64-bit ARMv8 SoCs without crypto engine licensed/available)
 * Bionic vs. Stretch makes a big difference with `cpuminer`.
-GCC version matters (7.3 on Bionic vs. 6.3 on Stretch -- [some benchmarks heavily depend on compiler versions](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=58530)).
-Stretch + GCC 8.2 provides a 20% performance increase with cpuminer on RK3328 (see Rock64 numbers above) and even 25% with RK3399 (see NanoPC T4 and there the logs to compare performance of big and little cores).
+Libs and GCC versions obviously matter (GCC 7.3 on Bionic vs. 6.3 on Stretch -- [some benchmarks heavily depend on compiler versions](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=58530)).
+Stretch with GCC 7.3 provides a 15% performance increase with cpuminer on RK3328 and RK3399 (see Rock64 and NanoPC T4 numbers above and there the logs to compare performance of big and little cores).
+With GCC 8.2 and Stretch it's 20% with RK3328 and even 25% with RK3399 (the A72 performance increasing more compared to the A53 cores -- check individual kH/s numbers in the logs)
 * *(more to come soon)*

+## The bigger picture

+* 7-zip's benchmark still looks like a nice indicator for a 'server workloads' performance index (multi threaded tasks that do not rely on floating point arithmetics but partially on memory performance).
+Though these scores are totally irrelevant when it's about SBC use cases that focus on something different (e.g. a 'Desktop Linux' needing high single threaded CPU performance, HW accelerated GPU and VPU and also fast random IO on the rootfs)

+## TODO

+* On SoCs that contain an own crypto engine the *openssl* numbers above don't tell the whole truth ([userspace vs. in-kernel crypto](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=59235)).
+It needs additional benchmarks to get an idea how CESA ([Clearfog/Helios4 with Armada 38x](https://forum.armbian.com/topic/2138-armbian-for-amlogic-s912/?do=findComment&comment=20949)), sun4i-ss ([Allwinner SoCs](http://sunxi.montjoie.ovh)), Samsung's Slim SSS ([ODROID XU4/HC1/HC2](https://wiki.odroid.com/odroid-xu4/software/disk_encryption)) or MediaTek's crypto accelerator ([BPi R2 / MT7623](https://forum.armbian.com/topic/5004-bpi-r2-board-bring-up/?do=findComment&comment=59037)) perform with real-world workloads like disk encryption.